K4ish/JugaaduTranslatorrs/README.md

+🧠 Jugaadu Translator
-🧠 **Jugaadu Translator**: Local Phrase Translator Preserve your roots.
+Local Phrase Translator
+Preserve your roots.
 Understand each other.
 One phrase at a time.

+📌 Overview
-Jugaadu Translator is a multilingual, community-powered Streamlit application that helps users translate colloquial and local phrases into standardized Hindi or English.
-This app bridges India's rich linguistic diversity, one phrase at a time, while collecting culturally significant data that helps build better, more inclusive language models.
+Jugaadu Translator is a multilingual, community-powered Streamlit application that translates colloquial and local phrases into standardized Hindi or English.
+It aims to bridge India’s rich linguistic diversity by collecting culturally significant data to train better, more inclusive language models.

-🚀 **Features**
+🚀 Features
 🗣️ Colloquial to Standard Translator
 Type regional/dialect phrases and get translations in formal Hindi or English.